-Douglass strives to foster an inclusive, inspirational and collaborative environment for women to network, discover strengths and develop opportunities that will take them far in their futures.
+Douglass strives to foster an inclusive, inspirational, and collaborative environment for women to network, discover strengths, and develop opportunities that will take them far in their futures.
 This work is highlighted through the numerous student organizations at Douglass that provide room for Douglass women to pursue their own unique interests.
-From the Douglass Governing council, which is the student government association of Douglass Residential College; to Peer Academic Leaders, Douglass Black Students' Congress, Douglass Q/ummunity and The Beehives, and countless others, Douglass students are creating community and life-long connections.
+From the Douglass Governing council, to Peer Academic Leaders, Douglass Black Students' Congress, UltraViolet, The Beehives, and countless others, Douglass students are creating community and life-long connections.
 Douglass women have countless opportunities to explore their interests.
 Below is a list of the student organizations at Douglass, and ways that you can get involved with them.

 The Beehive: Douglass Organization for Commuter Students is an organization whose aim is to engage the commuter and off-campus students of Douglass with programming tailored to the needs and concerns of commuters and off-campus students in order to foster involvement at Rutgers University.